-No explanation is given how this was done.
+No explanation is given how SAP did this.
 But one is supposed to accept it uncritically.

 SAP has a video on The Port of Hamburg, which provides very little information on what was done to the customer.

-This video has been removed for whatever reason.
+This video has been removed by SAP from YouTube for whatever reason.

 The following video is on digital farming is far better, as in at least some details of what was done are explained.

-The problem with this video is that it covers a lot of different areas, IoT being just one.
+The problem with this video is that it covers many different areas, IoT being just one.

 Secondly, it seems to make the mistake of generalizing all technological advances in farming to SAP.
 In one scene, the farmer is using a non-SAP system to measure the composition of feed.
-In another there is a digital readout on a combine – that is being sent to a central location (I assume).
-In another, there is a drone that is selectively dropping insect predators onto parts of a field where it has determined that there are pests.
+There is a digital readout on a combine – that is being sent to a central location (I assume).
+In another, a drone selectively drops insect predators onto parts of a field where it has determined that there are pests.

 How much of this is SAP software?

-Is SAP explaining what their software does in this video, or providing a documentary into new information technologies used in farming?
-SAP’s logo shows up at the end of the video, but it unclear why as nothing that was shown seems to have anything to do with SAP.
+Is SAP explaining what their software does in this video or providing a documentary into new farming information technologies?
+SAP’s logo shows up at the end of the video, but it is unclear why SAP showed nothing to do with SAP.

 This is the IoT video of an Italian train operator named Trenitalia.
-The idea is first presented by the CIO of Trenitalia that its IoT strategy in improving predictive maintenance, by recording train data, is dependent upon HANA.
+The CIO of Trenitalia first presents the idea that its IoT strategy in improving predictive maintenance by recording train data depends on HANA.
 However, according to this CIO, the amount of data collected on an annual basis will exceed 700 terabytes.
 If that is true, this data cannot be kept in HANA.

 HANA for Big Data?
 Or Big $$$$ Data?

 HANA is the most expensive database you can purchase, and it is priced by GB (this is covered in the article The Secret to Not Talking About the Cost of HANA).
 And it also has the highest TCO due to rather apparent factors (immaturity, labor costs, cross-component requirements, etc.).
-Therefore for Trenitalia, the maintenance data may be housed in HANA for only the shortest of times, and then very quickly be migrated to a database with unlimited storage, or storage who’s price is not related to the size of the data.
+Therefore, for Trenitalia, the maintenance data may be housed in HANA for only the shortest of times, then quickly migrated to a database with unlimited storage or storage whose price is not related to the data’s size.
 This will be challenging as, according to Trenitalia, roughly two terabytes of data per day will be collected.
-Because of this volume, I see a difficulty how HANA fits into to Trenitalia’s plans.
+Because of this volume, I see the difficulty in how HANA fits into Trenitalia’s plans.

-Later in this same video, the Head of Technical Division states that the system is processed by HANA.
+Later in this same video, the Head of Technical Division states that HANA processes the system.
 That is not technically accurate.
 It is stored in HANA.
 HANA is a database, so it is not processed, as in, analyzed by HANA.

 Leonardo as Enabled by HANA?